HCS7004-AU22/Genome_Annotation/README.md

 * Obtaining data
 * Quality control
 * Preprocessing (trimming)
-* Running Funannotate
+* Perform structural and functional annotations
-* Final evaluation
+* Evaluation

 The data to be anlyzed in this section comes from the paper: [A chromosome-scale assembly of the smallest Dothideomycete genome reveals a unique genome compaction mechanism in filamentous fungi](https://doi.org/10.1186/s12864-020-6732-8 "Wang et al. BMC Genomics 21:321 (2020)").